 Snowy Hydro has monitored silver concentrations in a range of environmental matrices at potential accumulation zones within and around the target area since the commencement of cloud seeding over the Snowy Mountains in 2004.
+Analyses of silver concentrations from samples collected prior to the commencement of cloud seeding in 2004 through to 2019 continues to show no evidence that cloud seeding has contributed to increased levels of silver in any of the areas, or in any of the environmental matrices monitored.

-The objectives of the monitoring program are to detect significant increases in the concentrations of silver compared with baseline concentrations, and to assess concentrations of silver compared with agreed guideline values of 0.1 mg/L for potable water and 1 mg/kg for all other matrices.
+The objectives of the monitoring program are to detect increases in the concentrations of silver compared with baseline concentrations, and to assess concentrations of silver compared with agreed guideline values of 0.1 mg/L for potable water and 1 mg/kg for all other matrices.

 The EMP prescribes the number of sampling sites for each matrix and area, the replicates collected and analysed for each site and the sampling frequency.
-Once environmental samples are collected, they are sent to a laboratory for chemical analysis.
+Once environmental samples are collected, they are sent to an independent laboratory for chemical analysis.
 The results are independently audited and analysed statistically.